Sebobo/Shel.Neos.NginxCache/README.md

 This allows you to increase cache times and be sure that your visitors see current content with great performance.

-Read [An Introduction to Cache Invalidation](https://foshttpcache.readthedocs.io/en/stable/invalidation-introduction.html#an-introduction-to-cache-invalidation) to understand the main issue of caching and it's advantages and drawbacks.
+Read [An Introduction to Cache Invalidation](https://foshttpcache.readthedocs.io/en/stable/invalidation-introduction.html#an-introduction-to-cache-invalidation) to understand the main issue of caching and its advantages and drawbacks.

 ### Features